Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Conclusion

 \section{Conclusion}

-In this paper, we proposed an accelerated algorithm for bistatic ISAC within the Zak-OTFS framework.
-Addressing a scenario where only the pilot and frame structure are known at the receiver, the proposed method achieves simultaneous channel parameter estimation and information symbol detection.
-Specifically, the algorithm is initialized via model-free channel estimation and LMMSE detection, followed by an iterative process that employs an inexact accelerated proximal gradient step for channel updates and an accelerated projected gradient step for symbol refinement.
-Simulation results validate the robust convergence of the algorithm and demonstrate its superiority in both sensing and communication performance.
+In this paper, we developed a semi-blind receiver for bistatic Zak-OTFS ISAC, where only the pilot configuration and frame structure are known at the receiver.
+We first derived a discrete-time matrix I/O relation and showed that the predictability property of Zak-OTFS is preserved, enabling model-free channel estimation for receiver initialization.
+The joint off-grid channel parameter estimation and PSK symbol detection problem was then formulated as an atomic norm denoising problem.
+To efficiently solve the resulting problem, we developed an accelerated iterative algorithm combining MM method, inexact accelerated proximal gradient channel updates, and accelerated projected gradient symbol updates.
+We further established convergence to an $\varepsilon$-stationary point.
+Simulation results demonstrated accelerated and robust convergence, super-resolution delay-Doppler estimation, reliable multi-target detection, and superior BER performance.

 { \appendices